 - Total Disability Benefits.
 If you suffer a workplace injury or occupational disease that renders you totally and permanently disabled so that you are unable to work, the New Jersey Workers' Compensation Act entitles you to total disability benefits.
 Speak to an attorney at Brause, Brause & Ventrice, L.L.C., to determine whether you are entitled to total disability benefits.

 - Death Benefits.
 If you are a dependent of an injured worker who passed away as a result of a workplace accident or occupational exposure, you may be entitled to benefits under the New Jersey Workers' Compensation Act.
 Speak to an attorney at Brause, Brause & Ventrice, L.L.C., to discuss whether you are entitled to benefits.

 In order to take advantage of the numerous benefits that may be available to you under the New Jersey Workers' Compensation Act, you must ensure that you comply with all filing requirements and the statute of limitations.
 This requires the skill and attention that the workers' compensation attorneys with Brause, Brause & Ventrice, L.L.C., are ready to provide.
 We evaluate every client's situation carefully, review the medical evidence, consider the legal principles, and evaluate the nature and extent of your injuries to determine whether you are entitled to workers' compensation benefits, and to vigorously fight for those benefits when we pursue your claim.Work with a Middlesex County Workers' Compensation Lawyer Today

 Brause, Brause & Ventrice, L.L.C. takes pride in its New Jersey roots, serving Middlesex County and the surrounding area.
-Call us to schedule a free consultation at 732-767-0044 or contact us online today.
+Call us to schedule a free initial consultation at 732-767-0044 or contact us online today.
 Legal fees are set by the Workers' Compensation Court, and are based upon a percentage of the total award, and are paid out of the final award.